 - Make paper mache planets.

-- Make your own space rocks to practice Montessori practical life skills, add to sensory bins, or to use for hands on math ideas.
+- Make your own space rocks to practice Montessori practical life skills, add to sensory bins, or use for hands-on math ideas.

 - Practice handwriting, spelling, math, and more in this homemade moon dust.